 Taking a less male-centric approach to evolutionary theory, Morgan's adventure was chronicled in the 1998 BBC documentary The Aquatic Ape.
 She was an award-winning television writer (she won two BAFTAs and Writers' Guild honors) for Campion, How Green Was My Valley and Testament of Youth.
 Morgan died in July 2013 at age 92.

-Elaine Morgan’s TED talks
+Elaine Morgan’s TED talk

 It reads like everyone was inspired by the talks this week (including two more released from TEDGlobal 2009), which feature philosopher Alain de Botton on success, scientist Elaine Morgan on aquatic apes and artist/software engineer Golan Levin on his interactive art.
 Lets get to the comments: On Elaine Morgan’s talk: We evolved from aquatic apes: […]Continue reading